MaterializeInc/materialize/doc/user/content/sql/isolation-level.md

     weight: 160
 ---

 The SQL standard defines four levels of transaction isolation.
-In order of least strict to most strict they are Read Uncommitted, Read Committed, Repeatable Read, and Serializable.
+In order of least strict to most strict they are:

+  * Read Uncommitted
+  * Read Committed
+  * Repeatable Read
+  * Serializable.

 In Materialize, you can request any of these isolation levels, but they all behave the same as the Serializable isolation level.
-In addition to the four levels defined in the SQL Standard, Materialize also defines a Strict Serializable isolation level.
+In addition to the four levels defined in the SQL Standard, Materialize also defines a [Strict Serializable](#strict-serializable) isolation level.

 Isolation level is a per session configurable variable.
 To set the current session’s isolation level you can execute `SET TRANSACTION_ISOLATION TO '<isolation-level>';`.
 The default isolation level is Strict Serializable.